Jahia/scheduled-publication-workflow/README.md

 ## Requirements

 - Jahia DXP 8.0.0.0+
+- workflow-extender module deployed on Jahia DXP server

 ## Todo

-- Cleanup OSGi registration (maybe create a separate module for workflow registration ?)
 - Implement screen to view all content waiting to be published
 - Try to display publication date in the workflow forms
 - Fix CSS issues in workflow forms